Treaty of Tordesillas: Signing and enforcement

 Very little of the newly divided area had actually been seen by Europeans, as it was only divided via the treaty.
 Castile gained lands including most of the Americas, which in 1494 had little proven wealth.
 The easternmost part of current Brazil was granted to Portugal when in 1500 Pedro Álvares Cabral landed there while he was en route to India.
 Some historians contend that the Portuguese already knew of the South American bulge that makes up most of Brazil before this time, so his landing in Brazil was not an accident.
-One scholar points to Cabral's landing on the Brazilian coast 12 degrees farther south than the expected Cape São Roque, such that "the likelihood of making such a landfall as a result of freak weather or navigational error was remote; and it is highly probable that Cabral had been instructed to investigate a coast whose existence was not merely suspected, but already known".
+One scholar points to Cabral's landing on the Brazilian coast 12 degrees farther south than the expected Cape São Roque, such that "the likelihood of making such a landfall as a result of freak weather or a navigational error was remote; and it is highly probable that Cabral had been instructed to investigate a coast whose existence was not merely suspected, but already known".

 The line was not strictly enforced—the Spanish did not resist the Portuguese expansion of Brazil across the meridian.
 However, Spain attempted to stop the Portuguese advance in Asia, by claiming the meridian line ran around the world, dividing the whole world in half rather than just the Atlantic.
 Portugal pushed back, seeking another papal pronouncement that limited the line of demarcation to the Atlantic.
 This was given by Pope Leo X, who was friendly toward Portugal and its discoveries, in 1514 in the bull Praecelsae devotionis.

 The divided possessions sanctioned by the treaty continued, even when Spain and Portugal were united under a single king between 1580 and 1640, until the treaty was superseded by the 1750 Treaty of Madrid.

 Emerging Protestant maritime powers, particularly England and The Netherlands, and other third parties such as Catholic France, did not recognize the division of the world between only two Catholic nations brokered by the pope.

 Tordesillas meridian

 The Treaty of Tordesillas only specified the line of demarcation in leagues from the Cape Verde Islands.
-It did not specify the length of the league, its equivalent in equatorial degrees, or even which of the Cape Verde islands was intended.
+It did not specify the length of the league, its equivalent in equatorial degrees, or which of the Cape Verde islands was intended.
 Instead, the treaty provided that these matters were to be settled by a joint voyage.
 This voyage never occurred, and instead there were only a series of nonbinding expert opinions produced over the next several decades.
 Their computations were further complicated by remaining uncertainty about the exact equatorial circumference of the earth.
 As such, each proposed line can be variously computed using geographical leagues defined in terms of a degree using a ratio which applies regardless of the size of the earth or using a specifically measured league applied to the actual equatorial circumference of the earth, with allowances necessary for the imperfect Portuguese and Spanish knowledge of its true dimensions.